aimee-ault/aimeeault.com/_posts/2016-02-05-how-to-use-searchkick-and-elasticsearch-in-your-rails-app.md

 As you can see, the search method, provided by Searchkick, takes 2 parameters.
 The first is a query string.
 The second is an options hash.
 Already, I'm passing two options to set up pagination support.
 You might imagine how hairy this will start to get once I need to do more complex search functionality.

-**I'd like to move this logic into its own service object for a couple of reasons:**

-1. I'm a big fan of keeping controller actions skinny (as most Sandi Metz fans are)
-2. If I later decide to add additional searches, I am likely going to reuse this logic.
+I'd like to move this logic into its own service object for a couple of reasons: I'm a big fan of keeping controller actions skinny (as most Sandi Metz fans are) and also if I later decide to add additional searches, I am likely going to reuse this logic.
 So let's do that.

 ```ruby
 class MovieSearch